theo-keyzer/Core-gen/README.md

 `golang` version is older and not as well automated.
 The `Crytal-lang` one is newer.

-# Licence
+# TODO

-The MIT License.
+Make it work in reverse.

 # Contribution